lexsca/rollback/README.md

 Rollback
 ========

-Simple mechanism for rolling back multiple operations in a predictable way, either as a context manager or a standalone instance.
+A simple Pythonic mechanism for rolling back multiple operations in a predictable way, either as a context manager or a standalone instance.
 By default, errors are re-raised, but an explicit mode or call *must* be supplied to trigger a rollback.
 Valid modes are:

 * `onError`  Boolean when `True` will roll back if an error is raised
 * `onSuccess` Boolean when `True` will roll back if an error is _not_ raised